Los Angeles County reports 1st vaping-related death

 The department says in an advisory that 12 cases of pulmonary injury associated with use of e-cigarettes have been reported in Los Angeles County, and urges the public to take precautions.

-Earlier Friday, U.S. health officials renewed calls for people to stop vaping until they figure out why some are coming down with serious breathing illnesses.
+Earlier this month, U.S. health officials renewed calls for people to stop vaping until they figure out why some are coming down with serious breathing illnesses.

 Officials said they had identified 450 possible illnesses, including at least three deaths, in 33 states.